 Ravitz who just earlier in the week spoke to Boulder City Council about policing in Boulder said, “The actions of police kind of drumming up business or teaching an activist a lesson or whatever was in their heads, is an example of creating problems that aren’t there.
 Boulder is as mean as it can get away with.
 I wish it would stop.”

-Downs said that he plans to “bear witness” while incarcerated and to write a lot of poetry.
+Downs said he plans to “bear witness” while incarcerated and to write a lot of poetry.
 He intends to appeal his convictions.